gunderson/TASK/README.md

 ## Environment setup

-npm falafel currently only supports a very old version of acron that doesn't work well with es6 files.
+npm falafel currently only supports a very old version of acorn that doesn't work well with es6 files.
 You'll need to manually bump versions in falafel, and acorn inside node_modules :(

 We prefer [Atom](http://atom.io) as our IDE and have provided a number of package and configuration files to help ensure we're all using the same coding standards.